27 Fun Growth Mindset Activities for Kids & Adults

 22. Ask for Feedback

-Whether it’s work or parenting, it’s difficult to understand our blind spots on our own.
-So, critical feedback is how we grow.
+Whether it’s work or parenting, it’s difficult to understand your blind spots on your own.
+Critical feedback is how you grow!

 Therefore, ask your children questions that help you parent them, and ask your boss, colleagues, or audience what they’d like to see from you.